Ketamine-Assisted Psychotherapy (KAP)

 It can be scary to do something like this for the first time

-It is understandable to have fear around the perceived loss of control involved in altering the familiar state of mind.
-It is for this reason that we will start at a dose that is lower and move gradually up to a dose that might be more effective.
-At the lower dose range, Ketamine can be calming and opening, sometimes leading to a smoother therapy process.
-Generally after this first session, people are at ease and ready to gradually increase the dose to the best therapeutic level.
+It’s understandable to have fear around losing the familiar sense of control that comes with an altered state of mind.
+For this reason we’ll start at a lower dose and move up gradually to a more effective level.
+At lower doses, Ketamine can be calming and opening, sometimes making for a smoother therapy process.
+Generally after this first session, people feel more at ease and ready to gradually increase the dose.

-Of course there will still be a level of unpredictability as is true for all of life!
-In part the work becomes a teacher for how to learn greater acceptance of uncertainty.
-The willingness to take part in something unfamiliar can be the first step in gaining the skills and courage to face other things leading to greater life engagement.
+Of course there will still be some unpredictability as there is in all of life!
+In part this work can become a teacher for developing greater acceptance of uncertainty.
+The willingness to try something unfamiliar can be a first step in gaining the courage to face other things, leading to greater engagement with life.

 Consent puts you at the wheel